 Even the tools that I only use for a week or two tend to exceed their cost with real business value.

 My recommendation to anyone reading this would be to audit your existing tool suite.
-Which subscription applications can you exchange for an AppSumo Briefcase account, or one-off lifetime deal purchases through AppSumo?
+Which subscription applications can you exchange for an AppSumo Plus account, or one-off lifetime deal purchases through AppSumo?

 You might be as surprised as me by the savings.

-Mark Thompson is the founder of Serious Marketers Only, a community and resource centre for Online Marketers.
+Mark Thompson is the founder of Serious Marketers Only, a community and resource center for Online Marketers.